hashicorp/terraform-website/content/source/docs/enterprise/run/api.html.md

 Next, upload the configuration version `tar.gz` file to the upload URL extracted from the previous step.
 If a file is not uploaded, the configuration version will not be usable, since it will have no Terraform configuration files.

 Terraform Enterprise automatically creates a new run with a plan once the new file is uploaded.
-If the workspace is configured to auto-apply, it will also apply if the plan succeeds; otherwise, an apply can be triggered via the [Run Apply API](../api/run.html#apply).
+If the workspace is configured to [auto-apply](../workspaces/settings.html#auto-apply-and-manual-apply), it will also apply if the plan succeeds; otherwise, an apply can be triggered via the [Run Apply API](../api/run.html#apply).

+In order for the auto-apply to be executed, you need to use a user token for the API call.
+You could read more about user tokens [here](../users-teams-organizations/users.html#api-tokens)

 ```bash
 curl \